 The Fund's overall risk management programme focuses on ensuring compliance with the Fund's Product Disclosure Statement.
 It also seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.
+The Fund's policy allows it to use derivative financial instruments to both moderate and create certain risk exposures.

 All securities investments present a risk of loss of capital.
-The maximum loss of capital on long equity is limited to the fair value of those positions.
+The maximum loss of capital on long equity and debt securities is limited to the fair value of those positions.
+The maximum loss of capital on long futures and forward currency contracts is limited to the notional contract values of those positions.

-The management of these risks is carried out by the Investment Manager under policies approved by the directors of the Responsible Entity.
+The management of these risks is carried out by the Investment Manager under policies approved by the Directors of the responsible entity.
 The Fund uses different methods to measure different types of risk to which it is exposed.
 These methods are explained below.